muhammadmueenarif/Bash-Scripting-for-Linux-Security/readme.txt

 Anti Virus
 There's lots of malware for Linux, lots of malicious software, viruses, kits, reverse shells, and lots of other things.
 So it's a good idea or a good practice to check for viruses or malicious software on Linux.
 One of the ways to do that is with clam AV programs.
 First we need to install it.
 Sudo apt-get install clamav to install it.
-Use the command clamscan -r directoryName.
+Use the command clamscan -r directoryName to scan.